arvinloh/arvinloh/README.md

 I’m a computer science student experienced with JavaScript/TypeScript, React, and HTML/CSS.
-I am also familiar with Python, Swift, Rust, and Haskell.

 ## Some cool stats